DIY Basket Pendant Light — On the hunt for an easy DIY pendant light to make? I’m sharing how to make a basket light fixture. And it’s so simple!

 Once you have your basket securely in place, all you have to do is insert a cute round bulb and you’re all set!

 What do you think?!
 I LOVE the way it turned out!
 It’s also really pretty when it’s lit up at night and the light is shining through the design!

-In case you like the idea of repurposing everyday home decor items as DIY’s here are a few other projects I’ve made!
+Like the idea of repurposing everyday home decor items as DIYs’s Here are a few other projects I’ve made!

 - Repurpose a serving board as a DIY marble table

 - Making DIY trivets and serving boards out of marble tiles

 - A DIY side table out of a cake pan